Keeping Your Team (Intact)

 Factors for Team Retention

 Keeping outstanding team members on a long-term basis is largely an issue of team leadership and corporate culture.
 But success also demands a clear vision for the practice and sound hiring protocols.
-Other factors include:

 When employees know what it is that is expected of them, they have a far greater chance to serve the practice well.
 Primary, secondary, and tertiary tasks should be clearly stated, with any necessary training provided.

-Appropriate delegation
+Appropriate Delegation

 Allowing each employee to maximally contribute to the success of the practice isn’t just good for the bottom line; it’s good for the self-esteem and professional growth of the employee as well!

-Allow room for failure
+Allow Room for Failure

 Staff members cannot increase their skills without some risk of failure.
 Allow for that and support them not only with in-office mentoring, but professional continuing education as well.

-Invite participation
+Invite Participation

 Welcome employee observations and contributions to improve patient and practice management.
 Having staff participate in updating the practice vision, mission, or annual business plan instills in them an important sense of ownership.

-Provide incentives
+Provide Incentives

 In addition to basic financial security through a competitive salary, give staff members a reason to stay with you long term; invite them to participate in an office-sponsored retirement plan.

-Be family-friendly
+Be Family-Friendly

 Recognize that staff members have a life outside the practice and sometimes need some schedule flexibility.

-Be appreciative
+Be Appreciative

-Compliment an employee in front of the patient for exceptional care or service.
 Recognize employees for their achievements, and celebrate their anniversaries of employment.
 Work with humility, and always say “thank you” at the end of each day!

 Incorporating these concepts, and others, can help you develop a team full of superstars who will enjoy serving your practice and your patients for many years to come!